 Loss of Firearm Rights

-In Colorado, DV offenders could lose their right to buy or own a firearm for up to a year.
+In Colorado, you’re placed under a protective order and will be required to immediately relinquish any firearms currently in your possession.
+Domestic violence offenders could lose their right to buy or own a firearm for up to a year.
 The firearm ban doesn’t stop at the state level, though.

 The Lautenberg Amendment prohibits any DV offender from owning a firearm, even if they were convicted on misdemeanor charges.
 If you are caught owning a firearm with a domestic violence conviction on your record, you could face up to 10 years in jail.